Sunday, January 03, 2021

 “I studied computational differential geometry,” she says, looking at her fingernails, “I use numerical analysis to approximate and solve problems in differential geometry.
 By discretizing high-dimensional continuous geometric manifolds into a lattice of simpler elements I model geometric structures on a computer.”

-So that was the game: throw an opaque grenade into the conversation and see what happens.
+So that was the game: throw a grenade into the conversation and see what happens.
 She could have just asked me for my credentials.

 “There’s been a lot of work on lattice QCD and also in GR in recent years,” I reply, “and the results have been good, once convergence issues were addressed.
 But I gather your work was something different?”